Rolex Awards for Enterprise - Environment and Exploration

 - Funding Goal

-- Support exceptional individuals with innovative projects that improve life on the planet, expand knowledge, propose solutions to major challenges, or preserve natural and cultural heritage.
+- To support exceptional individuals worldwide carrying out pioneering projects that advance human knowledge and well-being, improve life on the planet, expand knowledge, propose solutions to major challenges, or preserve natural and cultural heritage.
 Focus areas include environment, science and health, applied technology, exploration, and cultural heritage.

 - Funding Amount